aplanillo/2024_WolfDemography_Germany/README.md

-# clupus_demography_DE

-<blockquote> Scripts to reproduce the analyses in Planillo et al. 2024.
+# Planillo et al. 2024.
+Habitat and density effects on the demography of an expanding wolf population in Central Europe.
 Wildlife Biology.

-DOI: 10.1002/wlb3.01246</blockquote>
+<blockquote> Publication DOI: 10.1002/wlb3.01246

+Repository DOI (Dryad): </blockquote>

 Demographic anlaysis of German wolf population until 2020